 - “I don’t feel very comfortable driving to the grocery store anymore.”

 While family and friends may be poised to lend a hand, assisting with even a few simple tasks takes time and effort.
 For many family caregivers, this initial offer quickly grows into providing hours of help each week as a loved one’s needs increase.
-Keeping seniors at home does pose some challenges, but there are many different services that can minimize caregiver burden, extend a senior’s independence, improve their safety and help them successfully age in place.
+Caring for seniors at home does pose some challenges, but there are many different services that can minimize caregiver burden, extend a senior’s independence, improve their safety, provide home health care, and help them successfully age in place.

 There are various types of assistance for seniors living alone.
-The following list includes some common things elders need a helping hand with and suggestions for businesses and organizations that can provide those services.
+The following list includes some common things elders may need help with and suggestions for businesses and organizations that can provide those services.
 While hiring individual services is great for addressing one or two unrelated needs and tends to keep the overall cost down, keep in mind that in-home care rolls many different services into one point of contact.
 This option is especially convenient for seniors who require help in several areas.

-Home care companies can also provide light housekeeping services to ensure a senior is living in a clean, safe and organized environment.
-Just remember that a home health aide’s job description is to provide personal support and supervision, not heavy-duty cleaning services like window washing or carpet cleaning.
+Home care companies can also provide light housekeeping services to ensure a senior is living in a clean, safe, and organized environment.
+Just remember that a home care aide’s job description is to provide personal support and supervision, not heavy-duty cleaning services like window washing or carpet cleaning.

-In recent years, many businesses have adopted additional convenience features like delivery service and curbside pick-up.
-Of course, countless goods can be ordered online, but local grocery stores, drug stores, dry cleaners and many other retail outlets now offer same-day delivery or express pick-up for purchases.
+In recent years, many businesses have adopted convenience features like delivery service and curbside pick-up.
+Of course, countless goods can be ordered online, but local grocery stores, drug stores, dry cleaners, and many other retail outlets now offer same-day delivery or express pick-up for purchases.
 In some cases, these services can facilitate shopping and even make leaving the house entirely unnecessary.
-This is great for seniors who tire easily, have limited mobility, are homebound or can no longer drive.
-If the primary issue with running errands is transportation to and from the store, there are several options for this service as well, including public transportation, taxis and ridesharing services.
+This is great for seniors who tire easily, have limited mobility, are homebound, or can no longer drive.
+If the primary issue with running errands is transportation to and from the store, there are several options for this service as well, including public transportation, taxis, and ride-hailing services.

-Home care agencies provide companion services that may include transportation to doctor’s appointments, the grocery store and other errands.
-A hired companion or home health aide not only provides transportation but offers the additional benefit of door-through-door service while helping with shopping or appointments.
+Home care agencies provide companion services that may include transportation to doctor’s appointments, the grocery store, and other errands.
+A hired companion or home care aide not only provides transportation but offers the additional benefit of door-through-door service while helping with shopping or appointments.
 They can even take notes at appointments as needed.
-If a client is homebound or does not wish to leave their home, then the aide can shop for them and bring back needed items on their own.
+If a client is homebound or doesn’t wish to leave their home, then the aide can shop for them and bring back needed items on their own.

 Managing finances can be tiring and confusing for a person of any age.
-As a loved one gets older, budgeting and paying bills can become a hassle or even a serious challenge.
-Debt, excessive spending, and late or unpaid bills can have dire consequences, so it’s crucial to ensure that an aging loved one is comfortable with and capable of managing their money.
-If not, hiring a financial advisor, geriatric care manager or daily money manager can help keep them in good financial shape.
+As a loved one gets older, budgeting and paying bills may become a hassle or even a serious challenge.
+Debt, excessive spending, and late or unpaid bills can have dire consequences.
+It’s crucial to ensure that an aging loved one is comfortable with and capable of managing their money.
+If not, hiring a financial advisor, geriatric care manager, or daily money manager can help keep them in good financial shape.
 Just make sure the referral comes from a trustworthy source.

 Seniors often have chronic medical conditions that must be managed with medication.
-One study conducted by researchers at Oregon State University found that nearly 40 percent of adults aged 65 and older take five or more prescription medications.
-When a loved one’s regimen becomes too complicated or they begin making medication mistakes, it’s crucial that they get help.
+One study conducted by researchers at Oregon State University found that, of adults aged 65 and older, nearly 40% take five or more prescription medications.
+When a loved one’s regimen becomes too complicated or they begin making medication mistakes, it’s important that they get help.

-While there are pill boxes, phone call reminders, automatic dispensers and other products that can assist with medication management, these options often require another person to be present to confirm that the senior has taken their medicine as directed.
+Yes, there are pill boxes, phone call reminders, automatic dispensers, and other products that can assist with medication management.
+But these options often require another person to be present to confirm that the senior has taken their medicine as directed.
 Home care workers who visit at a set time each day can provide medication reminders in person and note that the correct dosages were taken.
 In some cases, Medicare will pay for a nurse to come to a senior’s home to administer medications if they require intermittent skilled nursing care.

 Getting around with limited mobility can be difficult and even dangerous for seniors.
 Professional caregivers provide increased supervision and assistance with mobility and transfers, which can reduce the likelihood of falls and other household accidents.
 Many older adults are actually more active and less anxious when they know they’re being monitored and that help is close by.
 In fact, home care aides are happy to take walks with clients and participate in activities and exercises that help maintain and promote mobility.

-Unfortunately, when a senior’s physical and/or mental health decline, their personal hygiene often does, too.
-Simple tasks like bathing, brushing one’s teeth, putting on clean clothes and shaving may become tiresome or confusing and fall lower and lower on the priority list.
+Unfortunately, when a senior’s physical and/or mental health declines, their personal hygiene often does, too.
+Simple tasks like bathing, brushing one’s teeth, putting on clean clothes, and shaving may become tiresome or confusing and fall lower and lower on the priority list.
 Helping a loved one bathe may be the only solution.

-Bathing assistance is usually only available through home care companies or home health agencies.
-They will send a specially trained bath aide to quickly and discretely help your loved one take a shower, bath or bed bath.
+Trained aides who provide bathing assistance are usually only available through home care companies or home health agencies.
+They'll send a specially trained bath aide to quickly and discretely help your loved one take a shower, bath, or bed bath.
 Personal hygiene is crucial for good health, and many caregivers turn to bathing services for seniors to avoid the discomfort of providing this intimate assistance.
-Personal care aides can help elders with dressing, toileting and incontinence care as well.
+Personal care aides can help elders with dressing, toileting, and incontinence care as well.

 Talk with your loved one about what they think their needs are in order to age in place and consult with other members of their care team.
-Once you have determined which tasks they are struggling with and which services could be useful for them, it’s important to begin researching providers in their area.
+Once you've determined which tasks they're struggling with and which services could be useful for them, begin researching providers in their area.
 Try to gather as much information as possible to make an informed and confident decision about your parent’s home care provider.